satriaprayoga/MyWebPack/README.md

 then welcome.

 * Add purgecss to minimize the outputted css file.
+* Add some more useful demo content in index.html and index.js.
+* Split the configuration for development and production using webpack-merge.
 * Update this README.md.
 Maybe move some to doc files.

-* Split the configuration for development and production using webpack-merge.

 * Add ESLint for better debugging.
+* Update the website.
 * And a lot more…

 // @GlBj